guille-gil/Multimodal-Alignment-of-Noisy-Image-Text-Pairs-using-Weak-Supervision/README.md

-# Multimodal Alignment of Noisy Image-Text Pairs using Weak Supervision
+# Multimodal Alignment in Industrial Maintenance Manuals Using Weakly Supervision based on Positional Proximity

-A complete pipeline for processing technical manuals (PDF/Word), extracting multimodal data, computing CLIP embeddings, and evaluating alignment quality with weak supervision strategies.
+Industrial maintenance manuals combine text and images to describe procedures, yet their alignment is often weak or inconsistent.
+Most multimodal large language models assume perfectly paired data, limiting their applicability to such noisy domains.
+This work investigates weak supervision based on positional proximity of image-text to infer potential correspondences.
+By treating spatial and sequential closeness between textual segments and figures as a proxy for semantic relatedness, pseudo-pairs are generated without manual annotation.
+A lightweight adapter is then trained on these pairs to align embeddings from a pretrained CLIP model.
+Evaluation on document-style datasets demonstrates that proximity-based weak supervision improves retrieval precision and multimodal coherence compared to vanilla CLIP, providing a foundation for adapting MLLMs to low-alignment industrial corpora.

+## Citation

+Gil de Avalle, G.; Maruster, M.; Emmanouilidis, C. (2025).

 ## Overview

 This system implements a full pipeline for:
-1. **Document Processing**: Extract images, text chunks, and lexical components from PDF/Word documents
+1. **Document Processing**: Extract images and text chunks from PDF/Word documents
-2. **Lexical Component Filtering**: Operator-in-the-loop filtering of vocabulary terms
-3. **Vector Database Setup**: PostgreSQL with pgvector for efficient similarity search
+2. **Vector Database Setup**: PostgreSQL with pgvector for efficient similarity search
-4. **CLIP Embedding Computation**: OpenCLIP-based embeddings (fully local, open-source)
+3. **CLIP Embedding Computation**: OpenCLIP-based embeddings (fully local, open-source)
-5. **Weak Supervision**: Lexical and positional alignment strategies
+4. **Weak Supervision**: Local and global proximity alignment strategies
-6. **Evaluation**: Comprehensive metrics and visualizations
+5. **Evaluation**: Comprehensive metrics and visualizations

 ## Features

 - **Multi-format Support**: PDF and Word documents (.pdf, .docx, .doc)
 - **Robust Image Extraction**: Native, vector, and fallback bounding box detection
 - **Intelligent Text Chunking**: Instruction-level granularity with bounding boxes
-- **Lexical Component Analysis**: Noun extraction with frequency tracking
 - **Weak Supervision Strategies**:
-  - Lexical component alignment
-  - Positional (bounding box) alignment
+  - Local proximity (bounding box proximity on same page)
+  - Global proximity (page distance across document)
-  - Combined alignment
+  - Combined (both local and global)
 - **Vector Database**: PostgreSQL with pgvector for efficient similarity search
 - **Open-Source CLIP**: Fully local embedding computation (no data leakage)
 - **Comprehensive Evaluation**: Metrics and visualizations